Global BIM Lead

-Michael is a very experienced draughtsman and coordinator.
-He has worked in a 3D environment for the past 15 years and has embraced the arrival of BIM.
-He is currently a member of the Steering Group for London Revit Users Forum and regularly organises and hosts knowledge sharing events for engineering and architectural practices operating across London.
+Michael is the Global BIM lead at Buro Happold.
+Mike leads the RBL network and oversees the implementation of BIM 360 across all regional offices.
+He has worked in the 3D environment for the past 15 years and has embraced the arrival of BIM.
+He is a member of the Global Technology team and regularly organises and hosts knowledge sharing events for engineering and architectural practices operating across London.
 Michael is also a member of CIBSE BIM Steering Group.

 Michael works on a wide range of projects in a broad selections of sectors.
 He brings with him an excellent knowledge of the best practice available.
 He provides training and skills development to all our engineering team as the capability rapidly expands to match the increased opportunity to work in a BIM environment.